-Well today, were going to be going over just that: the pros of cons of owning a salt water pool.
+Well today, were going to be going over just that: the pros and cons of owning a salt water pool.
 Is it the right thing for you?
 Let’s take a dip and find out.

 Most of you pool veterans out there started with traditional chlorine pools.
-The salt pool market really didn’t take off till about 15 years ago when modern electronics really starting making these system more dependable.
+The salt pool market really didn’t take off till about 15 years ago when modern electronics really starting making these systems more dependable.
 Now, with your traditional chlorine pools, the abundance of what you deal with is what?

 Loads and loads of chlorine tablets, bottles of algaecide and liquid shock.
 All of these being followed with a hefty price tag but there is in fact a way to eliminate the need for these chemicals while still delivering a safe method to sanitize the pool.